tonywei92/laraveldashq/README.md

-# Laravel DashQueue
+# Laravel DashQ

+[logo]: https://raw.githubusercontent.com/tonywei92/laraveldashq/master/resources/assets/logo.png "Laravel DashQ Logo"

-Queue Dashboard to monitor Jobs and Failed Job with following features:
+Inspired by Laravel Horizon, a Queue Dashboard to monitor Queue Jobs with following features:
 * Work with Queue with 'database' driver
 * Retry one or more Jobs
 * Delete one or more Jobs